espressif/developer-portal/content/blog/reliability-esp-now/index.md

     src="img/nodes58.webp"
     >}}

-Best success rate - the lowest packet loss has been achieved between central unit and nodes 1,2,4,6.
+Best success rate is defined as the lowest packet loss.
+It has been achieved between central unit and nodes 1,2,4,6.

 {{< figure
     default=true